php/php-langspec/spec/10-expressions.md

 defined by that object's semantics, with the left operand checked first.

 For non-array operands, the binary `+` operator produces the sum of those operands, while the binary `-` operator produces the difference of its operands when subtracting the right-hand operand from the left-hand one.
 If either or both operands have non-array, non-numeric types, their values are converted to type `int` or `float`, as appropriate.
+If either or both operands were leading-numeric or non-numeric strings, a non-fatal error MUST be produced for each.
 Then if either operand has type `float`, the other is converted to that type, and the result has type `float`.
 Otherwise, both operands have type `int`, in which case, if the resulting value can be represented in type `int` that is the result type.
 Otherwise, the result would have type `float`.

 If both operands have array type, the binary `+` operator produces a new array that is the union of the two operands.
 The result is a copy of the